CCAC partners with and depends on community organizations who provide services to

 various populations in the Pittsburgh region.
 Check back for updates on the list of

-In Spring 2017, CCAC hosted its first Career Exploration Day: Women in Skilled Trades at the West Hills Center, sponsored by the Perkins Grant and OIDI with leadership from the Coro Fellows Program in Public Affairs.
+In Spring 2017, CCAC hosted its first Career Exploration Day: Women in Skilled Trades at the West Hills Center, sponsored by the Perkins Grant and ODEI with leadership from the Coro Fellows Program in Public Affairs.
 Four women's organizations from the greater Pittsburgh region joined students to share their services and speak to the unique experiences and challenges women face in the community college setting.
-These are valued community partners, and more information about how to get connected with these organizations can be found by contacting OIDI at 412.237.4430.
+These are valued community partners, and more information about how to get connected with these organizations can be found by contacting ODEI at 412.237.4430.
 Summaries of their services, listed alphabetically, can be found below.

 The Center for Women helps women going through transitions-like divorce, separation, loss of a loved one, job transition, or returning to the workforce-to achieve and maintain financial independence.
 The CFW's programs and initiatives increase financial literacy, build career-related skills and connect women with mentoring and internship opportunities.